dalihub/dali-core/automated-tests/README.md

     ./execute.sh dali

-To get coverage output (you need to first build dali libraries with --coverage), run
+To get full coverage output (you need to first build dali libraries with --coverage), run

     ./coverage.sh

+To check the coverage of your patch, (the build server uses its own copy of these scripts), you can use

+    ./patch-coverage.pl -q [diff-spec]

+to get a summary, or

+    ./patch-coverage.pl [diff-spec]

+to get textual output, or

+    ./patch-coverage.pl -o out.html [diff-spec]

+to get HTML output (used by build server).

+diff-spec is any refspec accepted by git-diff.
+If it's left out, it creates a refspec to the latest commit, or uses the index/working tree.

 Testing on target
 =================

-To build for target, first build and install dali-core, dali-adaptor and dali-toolkit, then build dali-capi without --keep-packs option.
+To build for target, first build and install dali-core, dali-adaptor and dali-toolkit.

 You will need to install libconfig-tiny-perl: